hubofwyn/myfort/AIProjectDocs/Deployment.md

    - Resolve any conflicts, then run the script again

 4. **Build Failures**:
-   - The script now tries multiple methods to run Parcel:
+   - The script now automatically runs `npm install` to ensure all dependencies are available
-     - Using npx
-     - Using the local Parcel binary
-     - Using npm run build
    - If builds still fail:
-     - Ensure Parcel is installed: `npm install`
+     - Check for errors in the console output
+     - Verify that all dependencies in package.json are correct
-     - Run `npx parcel build index.html --public-url ./` separately to see detailed error messages
+     - Run `npm run build` separately to see detailed error messages
      - Fix any code issues and try again

 5. **Deploy Branch Issues**: